-Webinar about the recently released rules of the FCC teleheatlh funding round 2
+Webinar : Recently released rules of the FCC telehealth funding round 2

 FCC Released Rules for Telehealth Funding Round 2